 Bumble (along with Coffee Meets Bagel and Hinge) is one of the most recommended apps I suggest for clients to use.
 It’s a widely popular among guys and girls in the 25-45 year old range and effective for ages north of that in larger cities like NYC, San Francisco, Los Angeles, Chicago and Boston.
+It’s a little different from most apps in the way they position themselves as putting women first.
+It requires more effort and more upfront strategizing than other dating apps.

 How Bumble Is Different